Alexander Robertson & Sons: GRP production

-The beautiful yachts, still sailing, are a lasting testament to the vision of Alexander Robertson, the skill of his craftsmen, the expertise of the Clyde's finest designers and the dedication of owners who have managed to preserve their traditional yachts for the enjoyment of future generations.

 Tables - boats and designers

 A total of 482 numbered boats (1889-1980) were built at the yard, according to the yard build-book.
 However, in addition, around 200 smaller boats (mostly under 15 ft) were also built: fishing skiffs; rowing boats; sailing dinghies; tenders (gigs); sailing lifeboats; motorised lifeboats.

 Classic wooden boats

 A wide range of Classic Wooden Boats were built at Robertson's Yard.